 A bird with separation anxiety is not ideal for either the bird or its recognized owner, and it may result in complaints from neighbors.
 As a result, you should work with your pet to reduce their stress while you’re gone.
 Even if your cockatiel is already attached to you, this can be addressed over time.
 You should limit the amount of attention you give your pet and avoid behaving like its partner.

 This isn’t to say you shouldn’t pet or interact with your cockatiel but do so in moderation.
 Providing your cockatiel with cognitively stimulating toys while you’re not home will help it keep occupied, and providing a cockatiel’s cage that is big enough for it to move around in is also beneficial.

 If nothing seems to help, getting another cockatiel is a tried-and-true approach to alleviate separation anxiety.
 Your cockatiel will have a buddy, so your birdie will have someone to play with while you’re away at work!

 Bottom Line- Why Does My Cockatiel Scream When I Leave the Room

 It’s distressing for both you and your pet when they suffer from separation anxiety.
 Birds commonly vocalize or “scream” due to this discomfort, but there are thankfully ways to lessen the screaming.
 Your cockatiel needs to learn that it can trust you’ll return eventually even after leaving them alone.
 Only then will they feel more confident and comfortable.

-Although this won’t prevent your cockatiel screaming, it is necessary to note that Cockatiels vocalize as a natural form of communication.
-There’s no need for worry if your bird screams occasionally.
+Although this won’t prevent your cockatiel from screaming, it is necessary to note that Cockatiels vocalize as a natural form of communication.
+There’s no need to worry if your bird screams occasionally.
 In fact, on the plus side, your cockatiel loudness is indicative of their love for you and wanting to be near you at all times.